 The loss of any member of the Company's management team and high levels of turnover among staff could have a material adverse effect on its business and results of operations.
 In addition, an inability to hire, or the increased costs of new personnel, including members of executive management, could have a material adverse effect on the Company's business and operating results.
 The Company generally depends upon a relatively small number of employees to develop, market, sell and support its products.
-The expansion of marketing and sales of its products will require the Company to find, hire and retain additional capable employees who can understand, explain, market and sell its products.
+The launch of the Company's sector focused product lines requires the Company to find, hire and retain additional capable employees who can understand, explain, market and sell its products.
+The lack of capable and skilled employees may result in an inability to secure new sales contracts.
 The design of biogas upgrading systems for customers and the fulfillment of sales made requires highly skilled technical employees trained in matters from supply chain management through to commissioning and servicing of the Company's biogas upgrading systems.
-There is intense competition for capable personnel in all of these areas and the Company may not be successful in attracting, training, integrating, motivating, or retaining new personnel, vendors, or subcontractors for these required functions.
+There is intense competition for capable personnel in all these areas and the Company may not be successful in attracting, training, integrating, motivating, or retaining new personnel, vendors, or subcontractors for these required functions.
 New employees often require significant training and, in many cases, take significant time before they achieve full productivity.
-As a result, the Company may incur additional costs to attract and retain employees, including expenditures related to salaries, benefits and compensation expenses related to equity awards, and may lose new employees to its competitors or other companies before it realizes the benefit of its investment in recruiting and training them.
-In addition, as the Company moves into new jurisdictions, it will need to attract and recruit skilled employees in those areas.
+As a result, the Company may incur additional costs to attract and retain employees, including expenditures related to salaries, benefits and compensation expenses related to equity awards, and may lose new employees into new jurisdictions, it will need to attract and recruit skilled employees in those areas.
 Our costs of attracting and retaining key personnel may also increase as a result of shortages of qualified candidates as well as overall wage and general inflation.